Xuther001/propertyrsbe/README.md

     }
 }

-7. Using whatever methods you like, inject the following listings into Redis Database after you've created the tables above:
+7. Using whatever methods you like, inject the following listings into Redis Database after you've created the tables above:<br>
 </code></pre>
 {
   "price": 850000.00,